cc4019/SesamoHackathon/README.md

      - **Highly Relevant**
      - **Moderately Relevant**

-6. **Feedback Agent**
+6. **Counseling Agent**
-   - Annotates retrieved papers with **actionable insights** based on the final summaries.
-   - Recommends **follow-up actions**, such as:
-     - Suggested reading order
-     - Collaboration opportunities
+   - Summarize how each selected papers could help improve the projects

 7. **Final Output**
    - A clear, categorized report that includes: